Basic regulations

-Etnoliga is organised by the Foundation for Freedom with its seat at Warsaw (00-364), 9 Ordynacka St.
+Etnoliga is organized by the Foundation for Freedom, based in Warsaw (00-364), Poland, ul.
+Ordynacka 9.

 Etnoliga is played in the spirit of fair play.
-We support and respect each other, making sure everyone is comfortable and safe.
-Rude, racist, sexist, homophobic bahaviour and other acts of discrimination will be severely punished, including exclusion from the competition.
+All the participants creat it and are responsible for it.
+We support and respect each other, and care about the comfort and safety of other players.
+Rude, racist, sexist, homophobic behavior and other acts of discrimination are severely punished, including exclusion from the competition.

-Participation in the league is free; however, the organiser reserves the right to collect a deposit, especially from new teams.
-Other tournaments and activities of the organiser may be charged.
+Participation in the league is free of charge, but the organizer reserves the right to collect a deposit, especially from new teams.
+Some one-off tournaments and activities may be charged.

-Teams must include minimum 10 players.
-In each team there must be at least 3 nationalities and 3 women.
+Every team must include minimum 10 players.
+In each team there must be at least 3 nationalities and 3 women or non binary people.

-At least two women must be on the field in each team at the same time.
-A missing women player cannot be filled by a male player.
-A team without the right number of women is playing shorthanded.
+At least two women or non-binary people must be on the field in each team at the same time.
+A missing women or non-binary person player cannot be substituted by a male player.
+A team without the right number of women or non-binary people is playing shorthanded.

 Transfers can be done and new players can sign up before the start of the team’s last match in the round-robin phase.
 The exception is the situation of a loan.
-In each match, a team may borrow one player, provided that this fact is reported to the referee, and a larger number of players – with the consent of the opposing team’s captain.
-In the event of an unauthorized performance by a player, the team will be penalized with -1 fair play point and the match will be stopped until that person leaves the field.
+In each match, a team may borrow one player, provided that it does not have enough of its own players and after reporting this fact to the referee.
+To borrow more players, there must be a clear consent of the opposing team’s captain.
+In the event of performance by unauthorized players, the team will be penalized with -1 fair play point and the match will be suspended until these players leave the field.

 Goals on loan do not count towards individual statistics.